digimakergo/digimakergo.github.io/README.md

 Typical content can be articles, documents, users, products, images&videos, also can be order, subcriptions, which is mix of content and database table.

 ## Strong permission
-Control your permission based on content types, under node, field value, etc. It supports attribute level permission, meaning some user can create/update limited fields of content.
+Control your permission based on content types, under location, field value, etc. It supports attribute level permission, meaning some user can create/update limited fields of content.

 Variable support meaning you can define permission rules and set values in role content directly using editorial ui.